Victory (band): Emergence

 Victory was formed in 1984 from the remnants of the band Fargo.
-Bassist Peter Knorn, the two guitarists Tommy Newton and John Lockton and drummer Bernie Van de Graaf had all previously worked together in that band.
+Bassist Peter Knorn, the two guitarists Tommy Newton and John Lockton and drummer Bernie Van Der Graaf had all previously worked together in that band.
 After originally working with singer Pedro Schemm, former Gary Moore and Ted Nugent singer Charlie Huhn became the band's singer.
-Recommended by Scorpions' guitarist Rudolph Schenker, the band sign a management deal with David Krebs (who managed, among others, Scorpions and Aerosmith).
+Recommended by Scorpions' guitarist Rudolf Schenker, the band sign a management deal with David Krebs (who managed, among others, Scorpions and Aerosmith).